 The Graduate School offers Federal Student Loans under the William D. Ford Direct Loan Program (Direct Loans), as well as, assistantships and an extended payment plan.
-Inquiries may be directed to the Director of Financial Aid, Ms. Stephanie Woolbert, by telephone 617-277-3915 x20 or email email@example.com.
+Inquiries may be directed to the Director of Financial Aid, Ms. Stephanie Woolbert, by telephone 617-277-3915 x19 or email firstname.lastname@example.org.

 Students are required to make either a complete loan application or a tuition payment in order to be admitted to class.
 Students whose financial aid application is incomplete are expected to make payments in keeping with the Extended Payment Plan in order to remain in good financial standing.
 Students who are not in good financial standing are not permitted to attend class until the situation is rectified.
 Please note any absences may be counted as unexcused absences by the instructors.
 All students with outstanding balances at the end of the semester will be assessed a 1% per month financial charge until the balance is cleared.

 The New York Graduate School of Psychoanalysis may withhold diplomas, degrees, transcripts and other official notice of work done at the School from students who are not in good financial standing.
 A student may not withdraw in good standing nor graduate until all obligations to the school are paid in full.